Yedelo/Advantimations/README.md

 ## Developing

-This mod is only tested on the latest supported version in a development environment (currently 1.21.8), and it is tested on very clean versions (Fabric + dependencies) in a production environment.
+This mod is only tested on the latest supported version in a development environment (currently 1.21.8), and it is tested on all supported versions in production (only Fabric + dependencies).